Comment on "Strong lensing and shadow of Ayon-Beato-Garcia (ABG) nonsingular black hole"

 where $V(r)$ is the photon effective potential and $b\equiv L/E$ is the impact parameter, with $L$ and $E$ being conserved quantities identified as the test particle’s angular momentum and energy, respectively.
 It can be readily verified that Eq.~(14) of Ref.~\cite{Ramadhan:2023ogm} is equivalent to Eq.~\eqref{eq. geodesic} used here.

 A key quantity for computing the shadow radius is the critical impact parameter $b_c$, defined as the impact parameter of a photon orbiting the BH’s photon sphere.
-The radius of the photon sphere $r_{ps}$ can be determined by locating the extremum of the effective potential,
+The radius of the photon sphere $r_{ps}$ can be determined by locating the extremum of the effective potential, \textit{i.e.} $\left.\partial_rV(r)\right|_{r=r_{ps}}=0$, and the critical impact parameter is then given by